dlm1223/march-madness/README.md

 # March Madness Optimization

 This is the full code used for the [Shiny march madness app](https://bracketmath.shinyapps.io/ncaa/).
 You can run the code yourself to customize more things such as increasing the number of simulations, increasing the bracket pool size, changing the projection model, and more.
-To run, the order of files is: 1. "simulate" 2. "ownership" 3. "optimize" in that order.
+To run, the order of files is: 1. "simulate" 2. "ownership" 3. "optimize brackets" in that order.
 Below I explain the methodology. <br /> <br />

 ### 1. Projection and Simulation